bhumikatanikonda/ZturingMachine/README.md

 ## How to run

-Open the notebook and **run all cells in order** from top to bottom.
+Open the notebook and **run all cells in order from preparatory tasks.ipynb** from top to bottom.
 Each step depends on results from the previous one — do not skip or reorder cells.

 ```
 Kernel → Restart & Run All